Background for Night of the Living Dead

 Drama, Cult, Exploitation

 Reefer Madness (1936), originally titled Tell Your Children, is an infamous cult classic that started as a propaganda film intended to scare American youth away from marijuana.
 Directed by Louis J. Gasnier, the film was funded by a church group and repackaged by exploitation producer Dwain Esper to appeal to grindhouse audiences.
 The story follows a group of innocent high school students who are lured into the world of marijuana use by unscrupulous drug dealers.
-Once exposed, their lives spiral into chaos: hallucinations, crime, madness, accidental death, and even murder.
-The film’s exaggerated portrayal of marijuana effects—leading to immediate psychosis and violence—quickly veers into the absurd, turning what was meant as a serious cautionary tale into unintentional comedy.
-With over-the-top performances, melodramatic dialogue, and a total lack of factual understanding about the drug, Reefer Madness became a textbook example of 1930s moral panic.
+Once exposed, their lives spiral into chaos hallucinations, crime, madness, accidental death, and even murder.
+The film’s exaggerated portrayal of marijuana effects leading to immediate psychosis and violence quickly veers into the absurd, turning what was meant as a serious cautionary tale into unintentional comedy.
+With over the top performances, melodramatic dialogue, and a total lack of factual understanding about the drug, Reefer Madness became a textbook example of 1930s moral panic.
 Its tone is alarmist, hysterical, and hilariously naive to modern audiences.
-Though it was initially obscure and shown in limited church and community venues, the film was rediscovered in the 1970s by pro-marijuana advocates who began screening it ironically.
-Since then, it has been embraced as a so-bad-it’s-good cult phenomenon.
+Though it was initially obscure and shown in limited church and community venues, the film was rediscovered in the 1970s by pro marijuana advocates who began screening it ironically.
+Since then, it has been embraced as a so bad it’s good cult phenomenon.
 It inspired a stage musical and a 2005 satirical film remake.
-Today, Reefer Madness is regarded as one of the most iconic pieces of anti-drug propaganda ever made.
+Today, Reefer Madness is regarded as one of the most iconic pieces of anti drug propaganda ever made.
 It remains essential viewing for those interested in exploitation cinema, cultural history, or just looking for an unintentional laugh.
 Its legacy continues as a comedic relic of America’s reefer hysteria.

 Latest Releases